EgozS/node.js-working-login-system-with-email-verification-/README.md

 ## 🚀 About Me
-I'm a full stack developer, working with node.js, python and mysql
+I'm a self tought full stack developer, working with node.js, python and mysql